Events - overview¶

 Typically, the event rewards (for the standard events described above) are based on the player's individual progress (score, rank, etc.) in the game and the reward is given to that individual.

-However, with group events, rewards are based on group progress (e.g., combined score of every group member).
+However, with group events, rewards are based on group progress (that is, combined score of every group member).
 When a group event is rewarded, all eligible members of the group receive the reward — regardless of individual contribution to the event.

 Important Notes